hafiz-kamilin/mouse_mover/README.md

 ## Note

 This program is tested only one Windows 10, it might or might not work on Linux and Mac OS.
+Especially on `python mouseMover.py` lines 19-22, this code snippet is used to properly display the application's icon on the Windows taskbar.